bradleycha/tux64/INSTALL.md

 make install-strip -j${TUX64_MAKEOPTS}
 ```

 Next, we will build `gcc`.
-This part is tricky, because we need `newlib` in order to build `gcc`.  `newlib` is an implementation of `libc` for embedded use-cases, and is the `libc` implementation we will use for our bootloader's toolchain.
-However, we need `gcc` to build `newlib`.
-This leads to a circular dependency which can be resolved by first building the `gcc` C compiler binaries, and then using that to compile `newlib`, then finally using both to build the rest of `gcc`.
+This part is tricky, because we need `musl` in order to build `gcc`.  `musl` is an implementation of `libc` optimized for size and embedded platforms, and is the `libc` implementation we will use for our bootloader's toolchain.
+However, we need `gcc` to build `musl`.
+This leads to a circular dependency which can be resolved by first building the `gcc` C compiler binaries, and then using that to compile `musl`, then finally using both to build the rest of `gcc`.

 Note that we are building a multilib toolchain, which means it supports building both 32-bit and 64-bit code.
 This will be used later when we decide whether we want to install a 32-bit or 64-bit version of Tux64.

 Also note that we disable building shared libraries.
-Since we are building flat code to run without an operating system (_techincally_ our operating system is `libdragon`, but the point remains the same), there is no dynamic linker.
-We are also only building a single application
+Since we are building flat code to run without an operating system, there is no dynamic linker.
+We are also only building a single application which has no dependencies, so dynamic linking only complicates the build process for no added value.

 ```
 mkdir ${TUX64_BUILD_ROOT}/builds/${TUX64_TARGET_N64_BOOTLOADER}-gcc